ImageMagick v6 Examples --

 What is really needed is for the command line API to be re-written in such as way as to allow...

-This re-write may require some re-coding of mogrify which current does some very weird argument handling to seperate the list of images to process, from the operations and settings needed to process them.
+This re-write may require some re-coding of mogrify which current does some very weird argument handling to separate the list of images to process, from the operations and settings needed to process them.
 For example some settings need to be pre-set before reading the first image!

 This new command line API could in fact be done as a separate command to convert, but will need someone to get the ball rolling and keep it moving.
-One previous attempt that failed (probably was done before IM was ready for it) was "conjure". the new version would have to be BOTH command line and script capable, and do what convert does to properly replace convert.
+One previous attempt that failed (probably was done before IM was ready for it) was "conjure".
+The new version would have to be BOTH command line and script capable, and do what magick does to properly replace convert.

-Contrast, Auto-levels, Auto-Gamma, De-normalizing problem
+Auto-levels, Stretching, Auto-Gamma, De-normalizing problem

 A IM Forum Discussion has resulted in a request for a "-histogram-stretch" operator which normalizes the image so that the given percentage of the brightest and darkest pixels are pegged to black and white.
-That is a single odd white or black pixel will not majorly effect the overall result.
+That is, a single odd white or black pixel will not majorly effect the overall result.

 A "-linear-stretch" operator was also added recently.